What Is SAP?

-Adjustment can be tricky if you cannot run the program in debug mode due to limitations in resources.
+The adjustment can be tricky if you cannot run the program in debug mode due to limitations in resources.
 The program in the simulated environment can reduce this problem.

 System programming is significantly different from application programming, forcing programmers to specialize in one of these areas.

 For system programming, it is often available only to a limited number of tools.
-Establishing sometimes has a high complexity.
+Establishing sometimes has high complexity.
 Library of the implementation period, if not available, are much less likely, and make fewer checks for errors.
 Because of these limitations, often used monitoring and data logging, operating systems must be equipped with very high-quality data recording subsystems.